Table of Contents

 (4) H2CO3 is re-formed in the proximal renal tubular cells.
 H2CO3 dissociates into H+ and HCO3–

 (6) A Na+/K+-ATPase pump moves Na+ into the blood

 Primary function is to reabsorb water separately from sodium.
 This increases osmolarity in the medulla via a counter-current mechanism (See below).

 The collecting duct and the papillary duct

-The so-called ENaC, an epithelial Na+ channel can be found in the collecting duct.
+The so-called ENaC, an epithelial Na+ channel, is a membrane-bound ion-channel that is selectively permeable to Na+ ions and that is assembled as a heterotrimer composed of three homologous subunits α or δ, β, and γ.
+These subunits are encoded by four genes: SCNN1A, SCNN1B, SCNN1G, and SCNN1D.
+It is involved primarily in the reabsorption of sodium ions in the collecting ducts of the kidney’s nephrons.
 It can be stimulated by aldosterone and ADH.
 It can be inhibited by amiloride, ANP and prostaglandins.
-Inflowing sodium causes a lumenal negative potential, therefore K+ is secreted and Cl– is transported paracellularly.
+Inflowing sodium from the lumen causes a lumenal negative potential, therefore K+ is secreted and Cl– is transported paracellularly.

 A number of substances are secreted: organic cations and anions, including bile salts and uric acid.
 Substances being secreted enter the interstitial space from the peritubular capillaries.
 They are transported by organic transporters in basolateral membrane into the cytoplasm of tubular epithelial cells.
 They are transported out of cells and into tubular lumen by luminal membrane transporters.